AfuhFlynns/InfinityDot/README.md

   Set breakpoints and launch the debugger using the provided configurations.
 - **✨ Intellisense:**
   Enjoy intelligent code suggestions as you type in supported languages.
+- **📂 Creating a New .NET Project:**
+  Use the command `dotnet new console` to create a new project.
+By default, a C# project is generated.
+If you provide an optional parameter `--language <language extension>` (for example, `--language fs` for F#, or `--language vb` for VB.NET), InfinityDot will generate the corresponding project using your installed .NET compiler.
+  **Note:** The command creates an application based on the text following `dotnet new console`.
+Currently, InfinityDot does not support GUI programming, but this feature is planned for future releases.

 _For detailed usage and configuration options, please refer to our [GitHub Repository](https://github.com/AfuhFlynns/InfinityDot)._